 In the heart of Chesapeake oyster country, this historic structure was literally built on old oyster shells.
 Now part of the Calvert Marine Museum and considered one of the most important remnants of America’s historical oyster industry, J.S.
 Lore stands as a testament to the watermen of the Chesapeake.
 One of the house’s original Bugeye Schooner boats is preserved at the museum.

 More about Joseph C. Lore & Sons Oyster House

 Solomons, MD 20688

-14 Follow the trail of British Troops on the Explore this Byway
+14 Follow the trail of British Troops on the Star-Spangled Banner Byway

 Journey back to the pivotal days of the War of 1812, also sometimes called “America’s Second War of Independence,” while visiting Southern Maryland towns, the state’s largest city and sites surrounding the nation’s capital.
 As fighting continued throughout the summer of 1814, Maryland’s brave defenders not only stood strong against British invaders up and down the Chesapeake Bay, but also inspired the poem that would become our National Anthem.
 Explore this Byway

 15 Visit the home of an American icon at the Frederick Douglass Museum and Cultural Center, Highland Beach